EddieXu123/8-puzzle/README.md

 # 8-puzzle
-Programming Assignment 1 for CSDS 291
+Programming Assignment 1 for CSDS 291 (Intro To AI)

 Solving the 8-puzzle with A* search and beam search.